 By trade, I am a teacher of English as a foreign language.
 In the Danish context that means teaching the history, culture and politics of the entire English speaking world, including Australia and Pakistan.
 I specialise in socially challenged, multicultural, multilingual learners - having my first daunting experience at an inner-city school in Copenhagen in 2001.
-On top of ongoing Cooperative Learning CPD, a diploma degree in psychotherapy, and a Cambridge CELTA, I support my teaching with insights from three years studying Arabic and Middle Eastern studies at Copenhagen University.
+I hold a BA in Religious Studies, a diploma degree in psychotherapy, and a Cambridge CELTA.

-A staunch believer in lifelong learning, I am now a mature student at of Sociology of Religion at Copenhagen University, where I am currently writing a BA paper on the Trojan horse scandal in Birmingham, as I see any outstanding academic achievement in relation to the wider impact of education on communities, citizenship, business, culture and politics.
+A staunch believer in lifelong learning, I wrote a BA in Sociology of Religion at Copenhagen University on the Trojan horse scandal in Birmingham, as I see any outstanding academic achievement in relation to the wider impact of education on communities, citizenship, business, culture and politics.
 My engagement with West Midlands Police is an example of how Cooperative Learning may be used in a wider context.
 More information here.

 With the current focus on the Asian community, one of my main interests is how Cooperative Learning may turn the heterogeneous/multicultural challenge into an advantage as demonstrated by the 21st century British Muslim programme for the Association of Muslim Schools UK.
 A number of my research papers on social constructivism and student-centred strategies in traditional environments, and religion in relation to statecraft and media are available for peer review on ResearchGate, or may be downloaded as pdfs from my blog cooperativelearning.works.

-I have spoken on these topics in several workshops, conferences and seminars, including the inaugural BRAIS conference at Edinburgh University, and the EIC in London in 2014, UKFIET 2015 at Oxford University, and recently lead a major conference in Turkey on Cooperative Learning and the education of Syrian refugees.
+I have spoken on these and other topics in several workshops, conferences and seminars, including the inaugural BRAIS conference at Edinburgh University, and the EIC in London in 2014, UKFIET 2015 at Oxford University, ASE in Birmingham, and lead a major conference in Turkey on Cooperative Learning and the education of Syrian refugees.
 You are welcome to contact me if you are looking for a speaker on these subjects.

 In summary, my vision is to see Cooperative Learning change the face of UK education in such a way that everyone wins.